Ugh, I struggle with sunscreens.

 Coola – Face SPF 30 Unscented Matte Tint

-After seeing so many reviews and recommendations for Coola Face SPF 30 Unscented Matte Tint, I bought it last year while I was in Canada.
+After seeing so many reviews and recommendations for Coola Face SPF 30 Unscented Matte Tint, I bought it last year.
 I didn’t even check the ingredients before purchasing it because I trusted the green beauty bloggers who were reviewing and recommending it, plus the natural skincare shop that was selling it online.

-When I returned to Bali, I was so excited to try it out.
-I was really hoping this would be the answer to my sunscreen dreams.
+When I received it, I was really hoping this would be the answer to my sunscreen dreams.
 My first impressions of Coola Face SPF 30 Unscented Matte Tint was how lightweight and smooth it was.
 I couldn’t believe it was a sunscreen, let alone a “natural” one.
 On the front of the product it says “Natural BB Cream” but it didn’t feel so “natural.”
 In fact, it felt like a silicone-based primer.
 I couldn’t help but feel suspicious of the product, so I looked it up on the EWG Skin Deep website (which rates safety levels of skincare and makeup products), and to my dismay, it was rated a “6” (which is a high toxicity score in my opinion, especially for a product that is described by the company as a “Natural BB Cream” and a “Farm to Face” sunscreen???!!).

 Once I saw the toxicity score on EWG website, I then went to Coola’s website to have a look at the ingredients.
 The first thing that threw me off was all the ingredients are listed in alphabetical order, not in order of quantity.
 Usually ingredients are listed in order of quantity or weight, with the first few ingredients making up the bulk of the product.
 If it’s listed alphabetically, you really don’t know what the base of the product is.
 And under closer inspection, this product is made with 4 different silicones, which could very well be the base of the product.
 I don’t know how this product can be described as “Farm to Face” or a “Natural BB Cream”?